 Also Dr. Kasper was involved in the Value Engineering Study for the SARI Interceptor.
 It was determined that the replacement of this interceptor, which conveys brines from the Inland Empire to the ocean would cost over 70 million dollars to replace.

 Project: 185 MGD Intake & large Conveyance Facilities Value Engineering and Design Reviews

-Mr. Reichenberger and Mr. Weinstock were both involved in the Freeport Intake/pumping facilities and conveyance system.
+Mr. Weinstock was involved in the Freeport Intake/pumping facilities and conveyance system.
 The services for this project consisted of value engineering services, engineering design and constructability reviews for 185 million gallons per day (MGD) new water intake facility/pumping plant and 17 miles of 42” to 84” diameter water pipeline.

 Mr. Weinstock was responsible for the following conveyance tasks:

 - Design reviews for evaluation of plans and specifications for several large diameter transmission pipelines.

 - Review pipeline hydraulics